THIS IS HOW WE OPERATE

 Our total impact realized since the start of made blue in 2014 is displayed below.
 We register the number of people given permanent access to clean water and hygiene, multiplied by a minimal daily use of 20 litres of water per person, according to United Nations reports.

-That is our meter reading.
+This is our meter reading

 Impact mensen